rykktiadloans/spring-blog/README.md

 - [x] Refactor other stuff
 - [x] Add tests
 - [x] Added basic CI script
+- [x] Remove HTTPS from gateway and replace it with NGINX
+- [x] Add Kubernetes config
 - [ ] Add the ability to set logging level and live reload with env variables.
-- [ ] Remove HTTPS from gateway and replace it with NGINX
-- [ ] Migrate to Kubernetes
 - [ ] Add Error page
-- [ ] Add a proper deployment option
+- [ ] Try deploying it somewhere
 - [ ] Add notification system to frontend
 - [ ] Add JSDoc
 - [ ] Add more tests